pminina01/readthedocs/Filtering-log-messages.md

 ## Routing
 [Logging Rules](https://github.com/nlog/NLog/wiki/Configuration-file#rules) is the most efficient way to perform filtering using the name of the Logger.

-By not specifying `writeTo=` then it act like a blackhole with almost no overhead:
+By not specifying `writeTo=` then it act like a blackhole with almost no overhead.
+But if also needing custom filter logic, then one needs to use a [[Null target]].
 > NLog 4.5 allows one to specify an empty `writeTo=""`

 ```xml